codahale/grump/README.md

 ChaCha20Poly1305, using a key derived from your passphrase via scrypt, as a protobuf.

-Public keys are Base64 encoded, and they're short so you can pass them around.

 ## Messages

 Grump messages are a sequence of framed protobufs (little-endian, 32-bit frame